The purpose of teaching social studies in middle and high school (grades 5-12) is three-fold:

 Social Studies Education Major - Plan of Study

-This is a sample plan that meets the prescribed requirements for this major at St. Olaf.
+This is a sample plan that meets the prescribed requirements for the Social Studies Education major at St. Olaf.
 This tool is meant as a guide and does not replace working closely with the student's academic advisor.

 See the first year registration guide for more information.